sdcondon/FlUnit/README.md

     // a value or be void.
     .When((wi, th) => wi.TryProcess(th))
     // Assert: assertions can be provided with the "ThenReturns" and "And" methods, or the "ThenThrows"
     // and "And" methods.
-You can provide a delegate and a string description for the associated test
+You provide a delegate for the assertion itself and (optionally) a string
-    // result; or a LINQ expression.
-If you provide a LINQ expression, its string representation will be
+    // description for the associated test result.
+If you do not provide an explicit description, the text
-    // used as the description of the associated test result.
-For "ThenReturns", the expression/delegate
+    // of the assertion argument will be used - trimmed down to just its body if it is a lambda.
+For
-    // should accept one parameter for each pre-requisite, and one for the return value of the When clause
+    // "ThenReturns", the delegate should accept one parameter for each pre-requisite, and one for the
-    // (assuming it returns one).
-For "ThenThrows", see the third example, below.
-Assertion failure
+    // return value of the When clause (assuming it returns one).
+For "ThenThrows", see the third example,
-    // should be indicated by a thrown exception.
+    // below.
+Assertion failure should be indicated by a thrown exception.
-    .ThenReturns((wi, th, retVal) => retVal.ShouldBeTrue())
+    .ThenReturns((wi, th, retVal) => retVal.Should().BeTrue())
-    .And((wi, th, retVal) => th.IsProcessed.ShouldBeTrue())
+    .And((wi, th, retVal) => th.IsProcessed.Should().BeTrue())
-    .And((wi, th, retVal) => wi.HasProcessed.ShouldBeTrue());
+    .And((wi, th, retVal) => wi.HasProcessed.Should().BeTrue());

   // You may find that a single 'given' clause returning an anonymous
   // object makes for more readable tests (separate given clauses is more useful when